Responsibilities for Crown Street building

 The library and the land on which it sits was originally gifted to the ‘Darlington Corporation’.
 The Council is the statutory successor to the Corporation and as a result has the responsibility of ‘sole corporate trustee’.

 As the Council operates an ‘executive’ model of decision making, in accordance with the Local Government Act 2000 and The Local Government (Functions and Responsibilities) Regulations 2000, the role of the sole trustee will be taken on by the Council’s Executive body - Cabinet.

 A meeting of the Sole Trustee (Cabinet members) will be held on 19 June 2017, to consider issues about the Crown Street Library building.

 Recommendations to be put before the Sole Trustee include seeking expressions of interest for alternative community uses for the Crown Street building, marketing the building for sale at market value and establishing an Endowment Fund with the funds raised.
-Click here to read the recommendations in full.
+You can read the recommendations in full here.

 Any future decisions of matters related to the Crown Street Library building will need to be made by Cabinet as Sole Trustee.
 These meetings will be held in public, advance notice will be given about these meetings and reports prepared for the meeting will also be publicly available in advance.

 The meeting on 19 June is the first stage in a process to decide on the future of the Crown Street building - no final decision will be made at this point.
 More information about the timeline is available in the report prepared for the meeting.